Refer a Patient

 If you are unsure about whether to refer your patient, please call our Clinical Intake Nurses at 206-987-2080, option 1.

 We are accepting new referrals.
 Patients must have a referral.
-The wait time for a first visit is 1 to 2 months; biofeedback therapy visits are scheduling 3 to 4 months out after the intake visit.
+The wait time for an initial intake visit is 1 to 2 months; biofeedback therapy visits are scheduling 3 to 4 months out after the intake visit.
 We are in the process of hiring additional staff to improve appointment availability.